-Although there is no "golden rule" on the best way to implement this, the data in these containers should be optimized for partial data reads (via HTTP or direct S3 access).
-This requires organizing the data into appropriate chunk sizes to facilitate access.
-The best guidelines are that S3 reads are optimized in the 8-16 MB range [50] presenting a reasonable range of chunk sizes.
-The Pangeo Project [51] reported chunk sizes ranging from 10-200 MB when reading Zarr data stored in the cloud using Dask [52] and the desired chunking often depends on the likely access pattern (e.g., subsetting in time vs. space).
-However, on the other end of the spectrum, chunks that are too small, on the order of a few megabytes, typically impede read performance in the cloud.
-Data producers are advised to consult with their assigned DAAC regarding the specific approaches to their products.
+Data producers should carefully optimize their data products for partial data reads (via HTTP or direct S3 access) to make them as cloud friendly as possible.
+This requires organizing the data into appropriate producer defined chunk sizes to facilitate access.
+The best guidance thus far is that S3 reads are optimized in the 8-16-megabyte (MB) range [57] presenting a reasonable range of chunk sizes.
+The Pangeo Project [58] reported chunk sizes ranging from 10-200 MB when reading Zarr data stored in the cloud using Dask [59] and the desired chunking often depends on the likely access pattern (e.g., chunking in small Regions of Interest (ROIs) for long time series data requests vs. chunking in larger ROI slices for large spatial requests over a smaller temporal range).
+However, on the other end of the spectrum, chunks that are too small, on the order of a few megabytes, typically impede read-performance in the cloud.
+Data producers are advised to consult with their assigned DAAC regarding the specific approaches to their products including the chunking implementation.

-3.3.1 Cloud Optimized GeoTIFF
+3.3.1 Cloud-Optimized GeoTIFF

-The COG data format builds on the established GeoTIFF format by adding features needed to optimize data use in a cloud-based environment.
+The COG data format builds on the established GeoTIFF format by adding features needed to optimize data use in a cloud-based environment [40].
 The primary addition is that internal tiling (i.e, chunking) for each layer is enabled.
 The tiling features enable data reads to access only the information of interest without reading the whole file.
 Since COG is compatible with the legacy GeoTIFF format it can be accessed using existing software (e.g., GIS software).